Articles in this section

 I hope you enjoyed learning about how to perform OCR for a PDF document in Azure App Service.

-You can refer to our ASP.NET Core PDF's feature tour page to know about its other groundbreaking feature representations and documentation, and how to quickly get started for configuration specifications.
-You can also explore our ASP.NET PDF example to understand how to create and manipulate data.
+You can refer to our Flutter PDF feature tour page to learn about its other groundbreaking feature representations and documentation, and how to quickly get started with configuration specifications.
+You can also explore our Flutter PDF Flutter PDF examples to understand how to create and manipulate data.

 Did you find this information helpful?